rosajulia/heuristieken/README.md

 * b.
 Cargolist 1 with 4 ships (focus on costs) --> python main.py
 * c.
 Cargolist 2 with 4 ships --> python main.py -c 2
 * d.
 Cargolist 3 with more ships (political constraints) --> python main.py -c 3 -s -p
 * e.
-Cargolist 3 with more ships (no political constraints) --> python main.py -c 3 -s
+Cargolist 3 with more ships (no political constraints) --> python main.py -c 3 -s </br>
+Optional: *algorithms* and *hillclimber* are optional arguments, see Use of program to check the arguments.

 # Use of program
 **Input**<br />